victorphan/thoroughbass-chorales/index.md

-# 24 Kittel Chorales with Multiple Bass Harmonizations

-### What is it?

-Brief description about the source, why it's important, insert some examples
+---
+layout: default
+title: Home
+order: 0
+---

+blah blah blah blah.
+Add description of the source, what is it, why is it significant.
+Add description of digitization effort, and pedagogical editions.

+Here is an example:
+{% maincolumn "assets/img/kittel_1.png" "Kittel's multiple bass harmonizations"%}

 ### How do I use it?

 Suggestions of how one could use it (instructors and students).
-Can insert examples here of short realizations
+Can insert examples here of short realizations.

-### Downloads

-Insert download links here
-<a href="{{ site.baseurl }}/downloads/Kittel-24-Edition.pdf" target="_blank">Kittel Digital Edition.</a>